Multiplex (movie theater): Origins

 Also in late 1947, but in Havana, Cuba, the Duplex movie theater was built to share the vestibule and ancillary facilities with the previously existing Rex Cinema (open since 1938); they were both designed by the same architect, Luis Bonich.
 The programming was coordinated, so that one of them showed documentary and news reels. while the other was showing feature films.
 They were in use at least until the 1990s.

 In 1963 AMC Theatres opened the two-screen Parkway Twin at the Ward Parkway Shopping Center in Kansas City, a concept which company president Stanley Durwood later claimed to have come up with in 1962, realizing he could double the revenue of a single theater "by adding a second screen and still operate with the same size staff".
+Edward Jay Epstein has credited Durwood with creating the multiplex in 1963.
 Also, the shopping center structure where the Parkway was located could not support a large theater, so two small theaters were built to avoid that issue, and at first both theaters played the same film.

 In 1965, the first triplex was opened in Burnaby, Canada by Taylor Twentieth Century Theaters.
 AMC followed up on the Parkway Twin with a four-screen theater in Kansas City, the Metro Plaza, in 1966 and a six-screen theater in 1969.
 Durwood's insight was that one box office and one concession stand could easily serve two (or more) attached auditoriums.
+AMC was a pioneer in automating its projection systems, meaning that a single non-union projectionist could run all the movie projectors at a multiplex.
 Another AMC innovation was to offset the starting times of films, so that staff members who previously had downtime while films were playing at a single-auditorium theater would now be kept continuously busy servicing other auditoriums.
-Over the next two decades, AMC Theatres under Durwood's leadership continued to innovate as it built one multiplex after another with more screens and more spacious auditoriums across the United States.
+Over the next two decades, AMC Theatres under Durwood's leadership continued to innovate as it built one multiplex after another with more screens across the United States, though its early multiplexes from the 1960s and 1970s are now regarded as relatively small by 21st century standards.
 According to Melnick and Fuchs, although Durwood was technically not the first person to build a multi-auditorium movie theater, he was "the man perhaps most responsible for driving the industry into 'splitsville'".

 In 1965 Martin's Westgate Cinemas became one of the first indoor two-screen theaters in Atlanta, Georgia.
 Located in East Point, Georgia, it was later converted into a three-screen venue after a fire partially destroyed one of the theaters.
 The Disney family film Those Calloways had its world premiere at the Westgate, the only film to have been so honored at that theater.

 In 1973, Sumner Redstone, as the head of National Amusements, was the first film exhibitor to trademark and regularly use the term "multiplex."